Developing your soft skills

-- be part of a team, like sports or creative arts – show you’re a team player
+- be part of a team, like sports or creative arts to show you’re a team player

-Flexibility tells employers that you are adaptable to different situations.
+Being flexible shows that you're adaptable to different situations.
 It shows you can handle change and adapt at short notice.

 To develop your flexibility skills you could:

-- have to rearrange your day because of an emergency
+- rearrange your day because of a change in priorities

-- doing more than one task at a time
+- do more than one task at a time

 - do something outside of your comfort zone